- COVID-related enrollment period continues through August 15, 2021 (no qualifying event necessary)

 Enrollment in Iowa’s exchange

-54,586 people enrolled in private individual market plans through Iowa’s exchange during the open enrollment period for 2020 coverage.
-That was an increase of nearly 11 percent over the prior year; only Mississippi had a larger year-over-year increase in enrollment.
+59,228 people enrolled in private individual market plans through Iowa’s exchange during the open enrollment period for 2021 coverage, setting a record high for Iowa’s exchange.

-In the majority of the states that use HealthCare.gov, enrollment peaked in 2016 and has declined each year since then.
-In Iowa, enrollment did peak in 2016, although it increased in 2018 and in 2020, reaching nearly the level it had been at in 2016.
+In the majority of the states that use HealthCare.gov, enrollment peaked in 2016, then declined each year until 2020, and increased slightly for 2021.
+In Iowa, enrollment did initially peak in 2016, although it increased in 2018 and in 2020, reaching nearly the level it had been at in 2016.
+And then it surpassed that level in 2021.
 Here’s a summary of how enrollment has changed over the years in Iowa’s exchange:

 - 2014: 29,163 people enrolled.
 This was lower than expected, and a Kaiser Health News article attributed the low enrollment to Wellmark Blue Cross & Blue Shield’s decision against participating in the Iowa marketplace.
 In addition, the fact that transitional (pre-2014) plans were allowed to renew meant that overall enrollment in ACA-compliant plans was lower than expected.